liella9/nlp_final/fakenewschallenge-master/README.md

 'train'.
 Upon running the `pred.py` file, the user is requested to input the desired mode.

-Execution of the `pred.py` file in 'load' mode entails the
-following:

 * The train set will be loaded from `train_stances.csv` and `train_bodies.csv` using the corresponding `FNCData` class defined in